spheronFdn/documentations/versioned_docs/version-3.0.0-beta/super-clan/india.md

 ## Desired Pre-requisites for the Spheron Clan India Program:

-- The program is open to all students and professionals based out of India.
+- The program is open to all students and professionals based out of India
 - You must be proficient in English and the regional language that you are applying for 👀
 - Have a good knowledge and enthusiasm for Open Source and Web3👨‍💻
 - Having previous community-building experience would be an advantage.
 However, it shouldn't stop you from applying 🙌🏻